viniciusarruda/viniciusarruda.github.io/index.md

 search_omit: true
 ---

-#### Undergraduate student of Computer Science at [Federal University of Espírito Santo](http://www.ufes.br){:target="_blank"}, with experience in machine learning and scientific research.
+#### Undergraduate student of Computer Science at [Federal University of Espírito Santo](http://www.ufes.br){:target="_blank"}, with experience in artificial neural networks and scientific research.
 Has as main interest artificial intelligence and neuroscience.